raphaelmue/financer/README.md

 First of all, please make sure, you have the following IDE, tools and frameworks installed:

 1. IntelliJ IDEA Ultimate (latest version)
-2. Android Studio for Android development (latest version)
+1. Android Studio for Android development (latest version)
+1. JavaFX (OpenJFX) (latest version)
-3. Git (latest version)
+1. Git (latest version)
-4. Maven (latest version)
+1. Maven (latest version)
-5. MySQL database (only needed for offline development)
+1. MySQL database (only needed for offline development)
     1. For Windows you can install XAMPP, which provides you the possibility to have a MySQL database on your localhost.
     1. For a Linux distribution you just need to install the mysql-package (there are different tutorials online).

 ### 3.2 Configuring your IDE

-1. Download JDK 10.0.2 and set it as default.
+1. Download JDK 11 (or JDK 11.0.1) and set it as default.
-2. Check that you have included the JavaFX libraries (else you cannot execute the Desktop application).
-    1. On Windows, the JavaFX library is already included.
-    2. On Linux / MacOS you need to download the OpenJFX library from [here](https://openjfx.io/) and include it.
-3. Import all Run Configurations (you find them in the directory: .idea/runConfigurations)
+1. Import all Run Configurations (you find them in the directory: .idea/runConfigurations)
-4. [Optional] You can your IntelliJ IDEA use the database tool, so that you do not have to access via [PHPMyAdmin](https://phpmyadmin.raphael-muesseler.de).
+1. [Optional] You can your IntelliJ IDEA use the database tool, so that you do not have to access via [PHPMyAdmin](https://phpmyadmin.raphael-muesseler.de).
     1. Open the Database panel (if this is not shown on the right toolbar, you can open it via: **View -> Tool Window -> Database**).
     2. Add a new Database (via the **+** Button) and select **Data Source -> MariaDB**.
     3. You can change the name of that connection.
 Host is "raphael-muesseler.de" and enter database credentials.